Dibyaranjan27/AyurVibe/README.md

 -   ✏️ **Editable User Profiles:** Users can manage their personal and health details derived from the quiz.
 -   🔔 **Real-Time Browser Notifications:** A functional notification system for scheduled reminders.
 -   🌙 **Dark Mode Support:** A sleek, eye-friendly dark theme for comfortable use in low-light environments.
+-   👑 **Admin Section:** A secure, role-based admin dashboard to view all users and feedback submissions.
 -   🚀 **Modern & Accessible UI:** Built with a focus on clean design, accessibility, and smooth animations.

 ---